 The top tourist attractions and places to visit in Nara – a fabulous city only a short day trip from Kyoto & Osaka.

-In Nara, you get the unique opportunity to delve into Japan’s most ancient past.
-Nara was the first permanent capital of the then still young Japanese Kingdome.
+In Nara Prefecture, you get the unique opportunity to delve into Japan’s most ancient past.
+Nara was the first permanent capital of the then still young Japanese kingdom.
 Some might say, it never got surpassed.
-Colossal temples and intricate shrines survived the ages as a testament to its former glory.
-Hence the UNESCO, at least, declared it a World Heritage Site.
+Colossal Buddhist temples and intricate Shinto shrines survived the ages as a testament to its former glory.
+Hence the UNESCO declared it a World Heritage Site.

 Looking for more things to do in Nara and beyond?
 Check out my massive list of the 20 best tourist attractions in Japan in Japan